voussoir/etiquette/README.md

 ### Running Etiquette CLI

+1. `cd` to the folder where you'd like to create the Etiquette database.

+2. Run `python frontends/etiquette_cli.py --help` to learn about the available commands.

-Run `python etiquette_cli.py` to launch the script.
-You should see a help message describing each of the commands.
+3. Run `python frontends/etiquette_cli.py init` to create a database in the current directory.

 Note: Do not `cd` into the frontends folder.
 Stay in the folder that contains your `_etiquette` database and specify the full path of the frontend launcher.
+For example:

     Windows:
     D:\somewhere> python D:\Git\Etiquette\frontends\etiquette_cli.py